-Matters for a solicitor or licensed conveyancer
+Matters for a Solicitor or Licensed Conveyancer

-The property is a listed building and located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
-Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Scotland.
-The property has been reconfigured internally and en-suite bath/shower rooms and a WC compartment have been added.
-In addition external French doors have been created within the kitchen area.
+The property has been significantly extended over the years, however, these alterations appear to be of an historic nature.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.